MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/troubleTicket/MEF W124 - LSO Cantata and LSO Sonata Trouble Ticket Management API - Developer Guide.md

 Erroneous situations are indicated by appropriate HTTP responses.
-An error response is indicated by HTTP status 4xx (for client errors) or 5xx (for server errors) and appropriate response payload.
+An error response is indicated by HTTP status 4xx (for client errors) or 5xx (for server errors) and the appropriate response payload.
 The Product Order API uses the error responses as depicted and described below.

 Implementations can use HTTP error codes not specified in this standard in compliance with rules defined in RFC 7231 [[RFC7231](#8-references)].
 In such a